Lost Wage Reimbursement Living Donor Financial Assistance for Donation-Related Time Off Work

 Lost wage reimbursement is only available to donors with a valid U.S. Social Security Number (SSN) or Employee Identification Number (EIN), which serves as proof of legal employment in the U.S. and is required for tax purposes.

-* Donors must participate in an NKR swap or donate at a Donor Shield Direct center to receive this living donor assistance.
+* Donors must participate in an NKR donation or donate at a Donor Shield Direct center to receive this living donor assistance.

 ** Also known as “direct payments,” ACH payments are a way to transfer money from one bank account to another without using paper checks, credit card networks, wire transfers, or cash.